---

 **What users like:**

-- Users appreciate the **extensive plugin ecosystem** in Eclipse, enhancing functionality and integrating various languages and frameworks effectively.
+- Users appreciate the **extensive plugin ecosystem** of Eclipse, enhancing functionality and supporting diverse development needs efficiently.
 (97 reviews)

 - Users value the **powerful built-in tools** of Eclipse for Java, enhancing their coding efficiency and flexibility.
 (93 reviews)